 Getting Disability Benefits for Multiple Conditions

-Posted on behalf of Phillips Disability, P.C. on Sep 23, 2015 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Sep 23, 2015 in Qualifying Conditions

 Many people applying for Social Security Disability benefits suffer from multiple disabilities.
 Although one condition on its own may not qualify as a severe impairment, when paired with other conditions, it may be debilitating and prevent you from working.
 This is why the Social Security Administration (SSA) must consider all of your impairments when deciding if you qualify for disability benefits.

-A Phoenix Social Security Disability lawyer at Phillips Disability can help you get disability benefits for multiple conditions.
+A Phoenix Social Security Disability lawyer at Dayes Law Firm PC can help you get disability benefits for multiple conditions.
 If you have been denied benefits, we will guide you through the appeals process.

 It is important that you list all of your medical conditions, even those that seem minor, when trying to get disability benefits for multiple conditions.
 During its five step assessment process, the SSA will evaluate your conditions.
 Here are the five steps: